By the end of this section, you will be able to:

 Having drafted nineteen proposed amendments, Madison submitted them to Congress.
 Only twelve were approved by two-thirds of both the Senate and the House of Representatives and sent to the states for ratification.
 Of these, only ten were accepted by three-quarters of the state legislatures.
 In 1791, these first ten amendments were added to the Constitution and became known as the Bill of Rights.

 The ability to change the Constitution has made it a flexible, living document that can respond to the nation’s changing needs and has helped it remain in effect for more than 225 years.
 At the same time, the framers made amending the document sufficiently difficult that it has not been changed repeatedly; only seventeen amendments have been added since the ratification of the first ten (one of these, the Twenty-Seventh Amendment, was among Madison’s rejected nine proposals).
+Recent conversations about needed amendments have related to women's rights, flag burning, and reforming the Electoral College.
+To date, none of these has advanced.

 KEY CONSTITUTIONAL CHANGES